Verifying LLM Inference to Detect Model Weight Exfiltration: Implementing a Verification Server

 In Section \ref{sec:fixed-seed-sampling-likelihood} we introduce the notion of a classification using Fixed-Seed Sampling Likelihood.
 In this section we introduce a technique for approximating the fixed-seed sampling likelihood (FSSL) for the inverse probability transform sampling technique (IPT).
-We introduce a method \emph{\CGSFull} (\CGS).
+We investigate a method \emph{\CGSFull}, which is concurrently introduced in parallel work \cite{tokendifr}.
 The core assumption is that across repeated model evaluations, the per-token probability vectors $\vec{p}_\theta(x)$ may vary due to small numerical or stochastic perturbations, but such variation is relatively small.

-Intuitively, if the true sampling process (with fixed seed $\sigma$) selects a random value $u \in [0,1]$ that falls within the probability interval of one token, nearby tokens—whose cumulative probability mass lies close to $u$—remain plausible under valid non-determinism.
+Intuitively, if the true sampling process (with fixed seed $\sigma$) selects a random value $u \in [0,1]$ that falls within the probability interval of one token, nearby tokens, whose cumulative probability mass lies close to $u$, remain plausible under valid non-determinism.
 Hence, instead of measuring the full empirical fixed-seed posterior (which would require many re-samplings per context), we approximate the likelihood of plausible tokens with a Gaussian centered at the seed sample $u$.

 Formally, we compute a verification score for the observed token $t^\star$ by integrating a Gaussian density (mean $u$, width $\sigma$) over the token’s probability interval $[a,b]$ in the cumulative distribution $\bar{F}$ of $\vec{p}_\theta(x)$.
-This integral estimates the probability that a perturbed distribution—drawn from $\mathcal{P}_\theta(x)$—would produce $t^\star$ under the same seed.
+This integral estimates the probability that a perturbed distribution, drawn from $\mathcal{P}_\theta(x)$, would produce $t^\star$ under the same seed.
 The log of this mass gives a continuous, differentiable proxy for the fixed-seed posterior probability.
-The \CGSFull~is defined in Algorithm \ref{alg:convolved-gaussian-score}.
+The \CGSFull~is defined in Algorithm \ref{alg:convolved-gaussian-score}, and illustrated in Figure~\ref{fig:CGS-diagram}.